 We fund the Lungs in Action Exercise Group in the Hawkesbury, which is a safe exercise class for people with stable chronic lung conditions.
-The group meets on a Tuesday morning, 11am to 12pm at the Community Health Centre, Hawkesbury Hospital.
+The group meets on Tuesday mornings 11am to 12pm, and Wednesday mornings 9am to 10am, at the Community Health Centre, Hawkesbury Hospital.

 Classes are suitable for people using supplemental oxygen and / or walking frames.
 There are seated options for every exercise.